UN open letter warns it's time to act to keep global warming under 2° Celsius

 Mark Kember, CEO at The Climate Group, is one of the signatories of the call, along with HSC Prince Albert II, Prince of Monaco, and prominent scientists and CEOs from around the world.

 The statement is intended for world leaders that will convene at the UN Climate Summit on September 23, 2014 in New York.
-Climate Week NYC, an international event focused on driving policies and business solutions for a low carbon economy and co-convened by The Climate Group and CDP, is the collaborative space for all related events in support of the Climate Summit.
+Climate Week NYC, an international event focused on driving policies and business solutions for a low carbon economy and convened by The Climate Group, is the collaborative space for all related events in support of the Climate Summit.

 Since 1850, global temperature has risen by about 0.8°C, according to the Intergovernmental Panel on Climate Change's Fifth Assessment Report 2013.
 The report states that the analysis of the 'Global Combined Land and Sea Surface Temperature' shows that the warming from 1850–1900 to the decade 2003–2012 has increased between 0.72°C and 0.85°C.